ibm-cloud-architecture/refarch-cloudnative-wfd/README.md

 1. Manually executing `git clone <app-component-github-repo-uri>` and checking out the respective `spring` branch for each of the What's For Dinner application's components (listed [here](#project-component-repositories)).

-2. Execute `sh clone_peers.sh` within the `utility_scripts` folder provided in this repository and it will clone all What's For Dinner application's components' github repos and checkout their `spring` branch for you.
+2. Execute `cd utility_scripts && sh clone_peers.sh` and you will get all What's For Dinner application's components' github repos cloned on your laptop and their `spring` branch checked out for you.

 ```
 $ ./clone_peers.sh